caleb531/automata/MIGRATION.md

 *Copyright 2018 Caleb Evans*
 *Released under the MIT license*

-## Changes from v1 to v2
+## Backwards-incompatible changes from v1 to v2

-There have been a number of changes from Automata v1 to v2 to clean up the API,
+There have been a number of backwards-incompatible changes from Automata v1 to v2 to clean up the API, including:
-including:

 ### Renames